Skip to main content

 What to Focus On

-• Object in active voice becomes subject in passive voice
+• The object of the active sentence becomes the subject in the passive sentence.

-• Sentences with two objects can use either as passive subject
+• A sentence with two objects can have two possible passive forms.

 Common Mistakes to Avoid

-The word 'by' must always be used in passive voice sentences
+The word by is always unnecessary in passive voice.

 Memory Tips